grgkarma45/EasyShopBackEnd/README.md

 - `addCategory(category)` - POST request to add a new category (accessible only to administrators).
 - `updateCategory(id, category)` - PUT request to update a category by ID (accessible only to administrators).
 - `deleteCategory(id)` - DELETE request to delete a category by ID (accessible only to administrators).
+-
+### MySqlCategoriesDao

+Implemented methods:

+- `getAllCategories()` - Retrieves all categories from the database.
+- `getById(id)` - Retrieves a specific category from the database based on its ID.
+- `create(category)` - Creates a new category in the database.
+- `update(id, category)` - Updates an existing category in the database based on its ID.
+- `delete(id)` - Deletes a category from the database based on its ID.

 ## Phase 2
 ## Bug Fixes